 a.
 Veterans and other students eligible for Veterans Administration (VA) education benefits must complete the College's application procedures for degree or certificate programs.
-In addition, such students MUST contact the VA Representative to complete the VA's application form.
+In addition, such students MUST contact the VA Representative, Terri DeBarros at (860) 383-5247, to complete the VA's application form.
 Those students who have served on active duty must also submit copies of their separation papers (DD214).
 Reservists eligible for the Montgomery GI Bill (Chapter 1606 & 1607) must contact the College VA Representative and supply the Notice of Basic Eligibility form in order to file for benefits.